-We are the “Canadian Cousins” – seven women who have come together to sponsor a young Syrian refugee family and, in so doing, reunite a family torn apart by war.
+We are the “Canadian Cousins” – seven women who have come together with their families to sponsor a young Syrian refugee family and, in so doing, reunite a family torn apart by war.

 The family we are working hard to bring to Canada – Mom, Rehab; Dad, Montaser; and their two children, four-year-old Ward and nine-year-old Wesam – are living a precarious existence as UNHCR asylum-seekers in Jordan.
 The only employment for Montaser is in the uncertain shadow economy, and the kids are relegated to substandard refugee schools.
 A return to Aleppo, even if peace were to return, is out of the question.
 In the early days of peaceful demonstrations in Syria, Montaser and three of his friends were pro-democracy activists on social media.
 One of those friends has since died in detention in Syria; Montaser and the others are on the regime’s wanted list.

 Rehab’s brother, Yaser, came to Canada with his family last year, and three members of our group helped them to settle in nearby Thorncliffe Park.
 Yaser’s words tell of the emotional burden so many refugee families carry when they leave behind loved ones – and may help you understand why we are so determined to bring these two families together:

 Hello my name is Yaser Nadaf.
 I’m 30 years old.
 I have one daughter she’s seven years old and one son he’s six years old.
 I came to Canada in February 2016.
 I am study English and working part-time.
 I’m grateful to government for help us and give us new life and save life and chance to achieve my goals to be successful in life.
 And also I’m grateful to all Canadian people and group volunteer who help us a lot.
 I’m very happy and optimistic.
 I believe as soon as possible I will be successful.